- 1 Conditions

 Carmel Area

-(Stillwater Cove Monastery Beach, Point Lobos)
+(Stillwater Cove, Carmel River State Beach, Monastery Beach, Point Lobos)

 - NOAA buoy 46239 (off Big Sur)